jamiehoffele/Projec1/sqlquery1.md

     END
       AS retained
     FROM (
-      SELECT -- initial table to grab and join the tables we need MIN(joined) AS joined,
+      SELECT -- initial table to grab and join the tables we needgit MIN(joined) AS joined,
         p.player_id,
         location,